 The oppression of young people and young adults stops adults from taking the leadership of younger people seriously.
 Unchallenged, it leaves many younger people with the incorrect idea that we are not smart or powerful.
 You can see the oppression in many school systems, where young people are told what to do at all times and given little space to take leadership or explore their own interests.

 Despite the oppression, young people and young adults have led many environmental and social-justice movements.
-Many older people have accumulated feelings of discouragement about making the wide, sweeping changes needed to limit the destruction of the environment.
-However, young people have had less time to accumulate discouraged feelings and can often remember human beings’ inherent connection to nature and to other humans.
+Young people have had less time to accumulate discouraged feelings and can often remember human beings’ inherent connection to nature and to other humans.
 One can see this with young children—they are curious about the natural world and the people in it and they want to take action when they see something that is not right.

 Every person in the world either is a young person or was once a young person.
 This means that all of us have felt the effects of young people’s oppression.
 We can heal from the hurts, take our ideas seriously, and leave behind any discouragement or hopelessness about the climate emergency.
 It might be hard to do this, because when we tried as young people we were teased or ignored by the adults around us.
 However, by sharing our stories with one another, releasing the painful emotions, and taking action together, we can recover from the hurts.